google/zetasql/docs/functions-and-operators.md

       <td>
         <p>array</p>
         <p>
           Can contain zero or more elements.
-Each element is formatted according to its type.
         </p>
       </td>
       <td>